 As a publicist for Jaffe, I often assist clients with drafting and submitting awards submissions.
-As most of us in legal marketing know, the number of annual award and ranking opportunities is staggering – and it can be extremely time-consuming to prepare these submissions.
-Therefore, I took the opportunity to attend an LMA session entitled “Qualifying and Driving the ROI in Legal Directories and Awards Submissions.”
+As most of us in professional services marketing know, the number of annual award and ranking opportunities is staggering.
+It can be extremely time-consuming to prepare these submissions.
+Sometimes the task is so daunting that you find yourself asking if it is worth the effort.

 Cost of Submissions

 The survey found that the average cost to develop a submission is $2,550.
-Now this number may be high or it may be low, but assuming it’s in the ballpark, the reality is that many firms are committing significant resources to submissions, especially on an annual basis.
+This survey is four years old so the number is now likely higher.
+Regardless, the fact is that many firms are committing significant resources to submissions, especially on an annual basis.

 Understanding Your Goals